Salvo000/Image-Classification-of-Fashion-MNIST/README.md

 # Image Classification of Fashion MNIST

-The project was born for didactic purposes, it's aim is learn the best practices of Conv.2D Layers.
+The project was born for didactic purposes, the goal is implements all the best practices of Conv.2D Layers.